gradle/gradle/design-docs/incremental-build.md

         void registerOutputs(File... outputs);

         /**
          * Registers outputs to be cleaned up.
+An output can be file or directorie.
          */
         void registerOutputs(List<File> outputs);